With summer in full swing, one of the downsides to having the hot weather is that it comes with the presence of the pesky fly.

 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.

-Seraphina has been working with Homes & Gardens producing articles across its website.
+Seraphina is a contributing editor at Homes & Gardens, writing Solved features on organizing and storage.
 She loves to decorate and also grow her own produce from her home in London.
-Her previous experience includes working at Women's Health and Fabulous Magazine's.
+Her previous experience includes working at Women's Health and Fabulous Magazine.